 What features you should should consider when buying a tent, your home away from home.

 When you plan a camping trip, the most important piece of gear is your tent.
 Your tent must keep you warm and dry, and have ample space for everyone – and room in the vestibule(s) for backpacks if you are camping in the backcountry.
 We’ve tried ultralight backpacking tents, affordable and higher end dome tents, and the Costco 6-person “circus tent.”
 While the huge family tent was great when we had a baby and toddler (room for a queen-sized air mattress and two travel cribs), it was always at risk of breaking/blowing away in extreme weather, so we got a 4-person dome tent as soon as the kids were big enough to sleep in their own sleeping bags.
 We also have an ultralight backcountry tent that is only four pounds.
-It’s an amazing tent but really tiny so we only use it when backpacking.

 The Q&As below should get you on the right track to getting a good tent, within budget, for your family this summer.